-HOA titles must be an aggregate of all gauges offered in that registered tournament (preliminary events and Champion of Champions not included) and will officially be recognized by the NSSA only when they include championships or title events in any of the four standard gauges and load divisions defined II-B-1 or doubles and a total of at least 200 targets.
+HOA titles are an aggregate of any gauges or doubles offered in that registered tournament (preliminary events and Champion of Champions not included) and will officially be recognized by the NSSA only when they include championships or title events in any of the four standard gauges and load divisions defined II-B-1 or doubles and a total of at least 200 targets.
 I.e., a HOA could be 100 20 gauge and 100 doubles, or 200, 300 or 400 .410, or other combinations, as long as each gauge is scheduled as a separate event.
-If doubles are not to be included in the HOA, they may be run as a preliminary event.
+A registered tournament may only have one HOA event.